Health Informatics Graduate Certificate

 - the impact of IT on healthcare business practices and strategy.

-What sets apart our Certificate in Health Informatics?
+What sets apart our Graduate Certificate in Health Informatics?

 - Designed for working professionals: All required courses can be completed online.
 Students may take classes in groups to facilitate professional networking.